bkmearoy/nyan-ScriptCraft-/README.md

     You can use one of those as a model.
 Play some of the scripts to see how they work in the game.

-3. Place nyan.js script in the same directory.
+3.Place nyan.js script in the same directory.

 Start the server with go.sh (or the equivalent Windows one-liner)